Dr Rebecca Werther, Paediatric Allergist and Immunologist, has relocated!

 o Any previous test results

 o Medicare Card

 o Health Centre Record book (for babies/young children)

 If skin prick testing is deemed necessary, Rebecca will do the test on your child’s back.
 This involves small skin pricks with lancets, known as Quintips, which feels like small scratches.
 It can cause minor discomfort at the time but is generally fairly well tolerated.
 Your child will need to sit on the lap of a parent, with his/her back facing Rebecca.
 The test itself takes only 1-2 minutes to perform, with results ready after 15 minutes.
-You will stay in the room with Rebecca over this time, while she goes through personalised management plans and education, with any prescriptions provided at that time.
 Rebecca will then discuss the results and correlate them to the clinical history, with a copy of results provided for you to take home.